 How can you protect yourself from ransomware?

-- Backup and risk analysis: Perform regular backups of your data so you can access it in the event of a disaster.
+- Backup and risk analysis: Make regular backups of your data so that you can fall back on them in an emergency.
 Perform a risk assessment by asking yourself the following 4 questions: